 The conference is free to any primary teacher, from Sheffield schools or further afield, and it is ideal for the Computing Co-ordinator to attend.

-We are also offering a time-limited discount on the full scheme of work of 50% for Sheffield Schools (giving a price of £250), and 25% to schools outside Sheffield (price = £375).
-This is an excellent price for a comprehensive scheme of work which can be used by non-specialists and specialists alike.
 A feature of the new scheme is the inclusion of a large number of teaching resources and lesson plans created by a current Sheffield Computing Co-ordinator, which will save huge amounts of planning time for teachers.
 Each unit contains progression statements, mapped to the Sheffield Primary Computing Progression Framework, to assist with assessment.

 The scheme of work also contains a Foundation Stage 2 Computing Toolkit, providing suggested activities for Early Years teachers to work with technology; links to teaching maths and English in each unit, plus explicit links to online safety and digital literacy.
 This will help teachers prepare pupils to be responsible and discerning users of technology in an increasingly digital world.

 We have also included a number of different ways of delivering the curriculum, with new units on Code Bug, Hopscotch and tablets to deliver the multimedia strand.
 Finally there is a new Key Skills strand to be delivered as appropriate, to ensure that pupils leave praimry school with the basic skills required to access technology, e.g. typing, using a mouse, organising files and searching the internet effectively.

 For more details about the Scheme of Work, including sample units and the Sheffield Primary Computing Progression Framework, click here.